 Mardi Gras Safety Tips

 Any seasoned Mardi Gras veteran knows that carnival time is a marathon, not a sprint.
 If you want to hit all your favorite parades, it’s important to stay safe.
-Just in time for the biggest krewes to show their stuff, here’s five safety tips from Ochsner Health System for avoiding some of the most common parade injuries.
+Just in time for the biggest krewes to show their stuff, here’s five safety tips from Ochsner Health for avoiding some of the most common parade injuries.

 1) Respect the boundaries